Explaining Bayesian Neural Networks: Evaluation procedure

 \subsection{Quantitative evaluation}

-For quantitative evaluation we use the localisation criterion: in the case of the localization criterion, we are interested in measuring the ability of an explanation method to attribute positive relevance to the object of interest.
-Hence, exemplary, if the prediction of a model is "cat", we assume that in the given image parts of the object cat are responsible for the prediction and subsequently yield positive relevance attribution by the explanation method.
-Thus, in order to correctly measure the ability of the method to ''find'' the object of interest, ground-truth segmentations are required \cite{arras2020ground, theiner2021interpretable, lapuschkin2016analyzing, kohlbrenner2020best, zhang2016topdown, 10.1016/j.patrec.2005.10.010, bykov2021noisegrad}.
+For quantitative evaluation, we use the localization criterion, where we are interested in measuring the ability of an explanation method to attribute positive relevance to the object of interest.
+Hence, exemplary, if the prediction of a model is ``cat'', we assume that in the given image, parts of the object cat are responsible for the prediction and subsequently yield positive relevance attribution by the explanation method.
+Thus, in order to correctly measure the ability of the method to ''find'' the object of interest, ground-truth segmentations are required~\citep{arras2020ground, lapuschkin2016analyzing, kohlbrenner2020best, zhang2016topdown, 10.1016/j.patrec.2005.10.010, bykov2021noisegrad}.

-To measure the localization capability of an explanation method, we employ 2 different metrics, Area Under the ROC Curve and Relevance Mass Accuracy \cite{arras2020ground}.
+To measure the localization capability of an explanation method, we employ two different metrics, Area Under the ROC Curve and Relevance Mass Accuracy~\citep{arras2020ground}.

 \begin{itemize}